 Don’t buy animal products like ivory and horns.

 You may have heard of fine leather bags of King Kobra from India or ivory studded jewel boxes.
-Or even those stuffed stag heads with beautiful animal horns.
-It is illegal to hunt animals for these products and banned by the government.
+Or even those stuffed stag heads with beautiful horns.
+It is illegal to hunt animals for these products and is banned by the government.
 But poachers still have their way to get things done.
 Don’t buy any animal-related objects to discourage poachers.

 Don’t buy winterwear.

 On this planet, you won’t find any other place that gives you a variety of jewels at a lower price as much as India gives.
 Since Pakistanis and we wear similar jewels, you may find similar collections.
-The apparel doesn’t just end in necklaces and earrings – Bangles, finger rings, anklets, nose pin, waist belt and so on.
+The apparel doesn’t just end in necklaces and earrings – Bangles, finger rings, anklets, nose pins, waist belts and so on.
 I recommend you to buy Glass bangles, Jumkas and anklets because they are unique to India.
 Plus, don’t forget to check on tribal special jewellery.

-Buy anywhere and everywhere in local markets.
-Whether it is a small kiosk at weekend markets (Santhe) or stores with name board “Fancy Stores”, you are never far from a shop for apparel in India.
+Buy these anywhere and everywhere in local markets.
+Whether it is a small kiosk at weekend markets (Santhe) or stores with a name board “Fancy Stores”, you are never far from a shop for apparel in India.